sengsgx/sengsgx/seng_server/README.md

 nat tables to forward traffic targeting the *host* client IP and port X to the Enclave IP of the SENG app.
 If port X is already in use by the client *host*, no rules will be added and the listen call of the SENG app will fail with EADDRINUSE.
+The Shadow Server communicates with a client-side helper tool for the detection of blocked host ports.

 #### Preparation:
 1. choose `192.168.28.0/24` as the only Enclave Subnetwork